Fedor von Bock: Invasion of France

-Invasion of the Soviet Union
+Operation Barbarossa

-On 2 February, Bock met with Hitler and questioned whether the Russians could be forced to make peace even if the Red Army was brought to battle and defeated.
+On 2 February 1941, Bock met with Hitler and questioned whether the Soviets could be forced to make peace even if the Red Army was brought to battle and defeated.
 Hitler airily assured Bock that Germany's resources were more than sufficient and that he was determined to fight.
-In preparation for Operation Barbarossa, on 1 April 1941 Army Group B was re-designated as Army Group Center.
-Deployed in Poland, Army Group Center was one of the three army formations which were to lead the invasion of the Soviet Union.
-It included the 4th and 9th Armies, the 3rd and 2nd Panzer Armies and Luftflotte 2.
+On 1 April 1941, in preparation for the invasion of the Soviet Union, Army Group B was re-designated as Army Group Center.
+Deployed in Poland, it was one of the three army formations which were to lead the invasion.
+It included the 4th and 9th Armies, the 3rd and 2nd Panzer Armies, and Luftflotte 2 of the Luftwaffe.
 On the left flank of Bock's Army Group Center was Army Group North, commanded by Wilhelm Ritter von Leeb; on the right flank was Army Group South, commanded by Gerd von Rundstedt.

-The main objective of Army Group Center was to follow the route north of the Pripyat Marshes to Moscow.
+The main objective of Army Group Center was to follow the route north of the Pripyat Marshes to the Soviet capital Moscow.
 Following the border battles, the task of Army Group Center was to drive towards the cities of Minsk and Smolensk, and destroy the Soviet armies stationed there in encirclement battles.

-At 03:15 on 22 June 1941, the first shots of Operation Barbarossa were fired; Germany invaded the Soviet Union with a timed declaration of war.
+At 03:15 on 22 June 1941, a Sunday, the first shots of Operation Barbarossa were fired; Germany invaded the Soviet Union with a timed declaration of war.
 Elements of Heinz Guderian's force had crossed the Bug River and were bypassing the city of Brest-Litovsk.
 Hermann Hoth's tanks were heading for Grodno on the Nieman River to seize the important river crossings.
-Several reconnaissance units from the 4th and 9th Armies had already crossed the Bug and Desna Rivers.
+Several reconnaissance units from the 4th and 9th Armies had already crossed the Bug and Desna rivers.
 At 07:00, Bock flew from Posen to an advance airfield near the headquarters of XIII Infantry Corps.
 There, Major General Erich Jaschke gave Bock a summary of the progress of the invasion.
 Following this meeting, Bock visited Guderian's forward command post at Bokhaly.
 Bock then visited Joachim Lemelsen, who gave a report from the front.
 The roads on the Soviet side of the Bug River were already becoming too soft to support the weight of tanks.
 Despite this, the first day of the invasion had been spectacularly successful.
 Soviet resistance was reported as being light and complete surprise was achieved.
 All along the front rapid progress was being made.